 The Company expects to pay redemption proceeds within the timeframe as outlined in the relevant Supplement, however, on occasion the payment of redemption proceeds may take longer subject always to the provision that redemption proceeds will be paid within ten (10) Business Days of the relevant Dealing Day.
 Redemption proceeds will be paid by telegraphic transfer to the Shareholder's account specified in the Redemption Request Form.
-If, however, the account specified in the Redemption proceeds, an original Redemption Request Form must be received by the Administrator before the proceeds will be paid.
+If, however, the account specified in the Redemption Request Form that previously specified by the Shareholder for receipt of redemption proceeds, an original Redemption Request Form where required must be received by the Administrator before the proceeds will be paid.

-Any amount payable to a Shareholder in connection with the redemption or repurchase of Shares may, with the consent of the Shareholder concerned, be paid by the transfer to such Shareholder of the assets of the Company in specie, provided that the nature of the assets and the type of assets to be transferred to each Shareholder shall be determined by the Directors on such basis as the Directors in their sole discretion shall deem equitable and not materially prejudicial to the interests of the remaining Shareholders and the allocation of assets has been approved by the Depositary.
-For the foregoing purposes the value of assets shall be determined on the same basis as used in calculating the redemption price of the Shares being so repurchased.
-Where the Shareholder has requested the redemption proceeds may be paid in specie solely at the discretion of the Manager.
+Any amount payable to a Shareholder in connection with the redemption or repurchase of Shares (net of any applicable CDSC where such CDSC is payable), may, with the consent of the Shareholder concerned, be paid by the transfer to such Shareholder of the assets of the Company in specie provided that the nature of the assets and the type of assets to be transferred to each Shareholder shall be determined by the Directors on such basis as the Directors in their sole discretion shall deem equitable and not materially prejudicial to the interests of the remaining Shareholders and the allocation of assets has been approved by the Depositary.
+For the foregoing purposes the value of assets shall be determined on the same basis as used in calculating the Redemption Price of the Shares being so repurchased.
+Where the Shareholder has requested the redemption of Shares representing 5% or more of the Net Asset Value of the relevant Portfolio, the redemption proceeds may be paid in specie solely at the discretion of the Manager.
 An individual Shareholder may request that the assets be sold, at the Shareholder's expense, and determine to receive the cash proceeds instead.